Your Smartphone is Lying to You

 Aligning the data suggests that a heavy bump charge increases initial capacity by approximately 15%.
 Note that the only other time that the lines separate in this graph was once again when the phone was put on the charger and topped up to 100%.
 Just as with the first set of graphs, the phone kept reporting 100% until it was unplugged, dropped rapidly, and again caught up with our projections.

 So what does it all mean?

 If you absolutely need the highest capacity on a device like this, you will need to bump charge.
-There are currently people experimenting with "fixes" for this, but I have yet to see one that works.
 Be warned, however, that repeated bump charging will wear your battery faster and begin to reduce its capacity.
-If you are a "power user" who will buy a new battery a few months from now anyway, this presumably isn't a concern.
+If you are a power user who will buy a new battery a few months from now anyway, this presumably isn't a concern.
 If you are an average consumer who uses a device for a few years, I would recommend that you stay away from bump charging.
-The bottom line is that you don't really "need" to do it unless you are actually depleting your battery to 0% on a regular basis.

 If you are someone who can top off your phone on a regular basis, do it.
 Plug it in when you're at home.
 Plug it in when you're at your desk.
 As explained by Battery University, "Several partial discharges with frequent recharges are better for lithium-ion than one deep one.
 Recharging a partially charged lithium-ion does not cause harm because there is no memory."

 Beyond that, the best advice I can offer is to stop paying such close attention to your battery gauge and to just use your phone.
 Charge it whenever you can, and then stop obsessing over the exact numbers.
 If you really need more usage time, buy an extended-capacity battery and use it normally.